 Street Meet: a street party without closing your road

-But for various reasons, you may not be able to, want to or have time to arrange a road closure.
+But for various reasons, you may not have time, be able to, or want to arrange a formal road closure with your council.

-The event would be more basic and fewer people might come, but easier and still worth it.
+The event may be more basic and fewer people might come, but easier and still worth it.

-Or you can have a neighbours’ picnic in the local park.
-You may not need to get formal permission from the council parks department if there are not too many of you and you do not have music or a BBQ.
+For a neighbours’ picnic in the local park you would not need to get formal permission from the council parks department if there are not too many of you, and that you do not have music or a BBQ.

-This sort of informal arrangement and this advice page is supported by the Government here.
+These sort of informal arrangements and this advice page is supported by the Government here.

 Sorry we can’t give advice on these – you have to sort the details out with your neighbours.